The details you provide for making a booking are strictly confidential being secured by SSL encryption technology.

 Driving internationally in your Costa Rica rental car

 If you are interested in travelling along the Inter-American Highway north to Nicaragua or south to Panama, be sure to talk to your rental car company.
 Additional charges may apply for international travel and you will likely need specific documents in order to cross international borders in your rental car.

 Check your rental car thoroughly before signing paperwork

-- In order to avoid being charged extra for damages to your rental car, be sure to check your car’s div, liquids (oil, fuel, etc.), and emergency tools (particularly a car jack and spare tire with good air pressure) before you sign paperwork.
+In order to avoid being charged extra for damages to your rental car, be sure to check your car’s body, liquids (oil, fuel, etc.), and emergency tools (particularly a car jack and spare tire with good air pressure) before you sign paperwork.

 Speed limits in Costa Rica: